ToF-/Rent/Forth/Story.md

 >     5 0 0   ORDER>CELL  ⏎  ok
 >     0 5 100 ORDER>CELL  ⏎  ok
 >     > .  ⏎  -1 ok

+### Searching for the nearest order

+Let's suppose the `ORDERS` array contains orders sorted by start time, and the last order -- sitting at the position defined by `#ORDERS` is the "maximum" order:

+    0 5 100 ORDER>CELL ORDERS !
+    3 7 140 ORDER>CELL ORDERS 1 CELLS + !
+    5 9  70 ORDER>CELL ORDERS 2 CELLS + !
+    3 7  80 ORDER>CELL ORDERS 3 CELLS + !
+    2000000 0 0  ORDER>CELL ORDERS 4 CELLS + !
+    5 #ORDERS !

+To find the nearest order to a given time, we can start at the beginning of the array, compare the content of the cell there with our time; if the time is greater, we increment the address by one cell and repeat the loop, if it's lower or equal, we exit the loop, and we have the address of that order.
+If all the orders have been compared, then the last order with start time = 2000000 will provoke the exit.

+    : NEAREST ( t,addr -- addr  nearest order with start time >= t )
+        BEGIN
+            OVER OVER   ( t,addr,t,addr )
+            @ >         ( t,addr,flag )
+        WHILE CELL+     ( t,a  )
+        REPEAT NIP ;    ( addr )

+The words `BEGIN`, `WHILE` and `REPEAT` work together in a colon definition. `WHILE` pulls the top of the stack: if it is non zero, the execution continues; if it is zero, the execution jumps after the `REPEAT` word. `REPEAT` make the execution jump to just after the `BEGIN` word.